OfficeDev/office-dev-program-docs/docs/office-365-developer-program-faq.md

 ### What activity do you track?

-To see the kinds of activity that we track, see the [terms of use](terms-and-conditions.md).
+For more information about the kinds of activities that we track, see the [Office 365 developer subscription terms of use](terms-and-conditions.md).

 ### What's included in the Office 365 developer subscription?